microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 view.root = [];
 ```

-For code which wants to continue using a unsafe API which can result in runtime errors if the data does not follow the schema, a new alternative has been added to address this use-case.
-A special type `UnsafeUnknownSchema` can no be used to opt into allowing all valid trees to be provided.
+For code that wants to continue using an unsafe API, which can result in runtime errors if the data does not follow the schema, a new alternative has been added to address this use-case.
+A special type `UnsafeUnknownSchema` can now be used to opt into allowing all valid trees to be provided.
 Note that this leaves ensuring the data is in schema up to the user.
 For now these adjusted APIs can be accessed by casting the view to `TreeViewAlpha<UnsafeUnknownSchema>`.
-If stabilized this option wil be added to `TreeView` directly.
+If stabilized, this option will be added to `TreeView` directly.

 ```typescript
 const viewAlpha = view as TreeViewAlpha<UnsafeUnknownSchema>;